ufal/npfl129/exam/questions.md

 - In a regression decision tree, define the squared error criterion and describe how a node is split during training.
 [5]

-- In a $k$-class classification decision tree, define the Gini index and describe how a node is split during training.
+- In a $K$-class classification decision tree, define the Gini index and describe how a node is split during training.
 [5]

-- In a $k$-class Vclassification decision tree, define the entropy criterion and describe how a node is split during training.
+- In a $K$-class Vclassification decision tree, define the entropy criterion and describe how a node is split during training.
 [5]

 - For binary classification, derive the Gini index from a squared error loss.
 [10]

-- For $k$-class classification, derive the entropy criterion from a non-averaged NLL loss.
+- For $K$-class classification, derive the entropy criterion from a non-averaged NLL loss.
 [10]

 - Describe how is a random forest trained (including bagging and random subset of features) and how is prediction performed for regression and classification.
 [10]

 ####Questions@: ,Lecture 10 Questions
-- For a $k$-class classification, describe how to perform prediction with a gradient boosting decision tree trained for $T$ timestamps (how the individual trees perform prediction and how are the $k \cdot T$ trees combined to produce the predicted categorical distribution).
+- For a $K$-class classification, describe how to perform prediction with a gradient boosting decision tree trained for $T$ timestamps (how the individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
 [5]

 - Write down the loss function which we optimize in gradient boosting decision